aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 ### It feels stable, even with `alpha` tag

-The `alpha` makes it difficult for convincing your customer that this solution is the best, but from a technical point of view almost everything is ready.
+The `alpha` state makes it difficult for convincing your customers that this solution is the best, but from a technical point of view almost everything is ready.

 The only important missing components for me are : **better accessibility, map views, web views**.
 I pretty confident that all of them will come this year.